Benign paroxysmal positional vertigo

 Overview

-Benign paroxysmal positional vertigo (BPPV) usually happens after a change in head position, such as lying down.
+Benign paroxysmal positional vertigo, also called BPPV, most often happens after a change in head position, such as looking up or down.
 Most often it affects people age 50 and older.
-It's more common in women than in men.
-It's not often serious, except when it raises the chance of falling.
+It's not often serious, but it can raise the chance of falling.

 Symptoms

-Benign paroxysmal positional vertigo may cause a sense of spinning.
-It might make a person dizzy.
+Benign paroxysmal positional vertigo may cause a sense of spinning and dizziness.
 It also may cause an upset stomach, vomiting, a loss of balance or an unsteady feeling.
-The symptoms can come and go.
-They tend to last less than a minute.
-These symptoms can go away and then start again.
+The symptoms tend to last less than a minute, but they can come back.

 Treatments

-Benign paroxysmal positional vertigo might go away on its own a few weeks or months after it starts.
-A health care provider may be able to treat it sooner.
-The provider may ask the person to do many simple, slow head movements.
+Benign paroxysmal positional vertigo might go away on its own in a few weeks or months.
+A healthcare professional may be able to treat it sooner using a series of simple, slow head movements.
 This is called the canalith repositioning procedure.